mozilla-releng/relengdocs/procedures/doing_a_firefox_release.rst

 Partials - partials should be auto populated.
 The list of partials are previous released versions that users are using currently that we want to provide a special update to that is small in download size and is a diff of the user's current version and the new version of Firefox you are about to create and ship.
-The autopopulated versions are usually based on which versions are currently the most used by users.
+The auto-populated versions are usually based on which versions are currently the most used by users.

 A note on release promotion: Releases do not create new builds of Firefox.
-Instead, the automation will take existing builds from the revision that was created and built when that revesion was pushed (checked in).
+Instead, the automation will take existing builds from the revision that was created and built when that revision was pushed (checked in).
 We refer to this as "Release Promotion".
 For that reason, the revision must have builds started or complete and  associated with the target revision.
 To see the builds of a given pushed revision, use `Treeherder <https://treeherder.mozilla.org>`_.